-BLINK is a reseller of Name.com is required by contract, to collect data relating to the registration of domain names (“Registrant Data”) and then share such data with Name.com, who in turn shares it with the relevant registry operator (depending on the TLD you wish to register).
+BLINK as a reseller of Name.com, is required by contract, to collect data relating to the registration of domain names (“Registrant Data”) and then share such data with Name.com, who in turn shares it with the relevant registry operator (depending on the TLD you wish to register).
 The sharing and use of this data is required by our Reseller Agreement with Name.com and in turn as per the terms of their Registrar Accreditation Agreement with ICANN, and for each TLD’s Registry Agreement with ICANN, for the proper registration of your domain name.

 To provide you with domain name registration Services, we typically require the following registrant data (“Registrant Data”):

 - Domain Name